 Salem Middle School currently houses grades three to eight.
 The third and fourth grade classes are in the traditional self-contained format while the fifth, sixth, seventh, and eighth grades each form a loop.
 All teachers, in all grade levels are highly qualified and are also content certified in the subject matter they teach from grades five to eight.
 Our amazing staff is dedicated to providing a nurturing school community to support our children in achieving success.

-In order to meet our students’ academic needs, we use the following assessments to guide classroom instruction: Core Curriculum based quarterly pre and post tests in literacy and math for all grade levels, the MCAS (Massachusetts Comprehensive Assessment System) Benchmark in literacy and math in the fall and winter, Lexile Assessments (which evaluates students’ reading levels) in grades five to eight, and the Fountas and Pinnell Testing (which evaluates students reading levels) in grades three and four three times per year.
-The data from these tests is used to both improve instruction and remediate student deficiencies.
+Salem Middle School currently uses the following assessments to guide classroom instruction: Core Curriculum based quarterly pre and post tests in literacy and math for all grade levels and Lexile Assessments (which evaluates students’ reading levels) in grades three to eight.
+The data from these tests are used to both improve instruction and remediate student deficiencies.
 Continued efforts in this area will ensure that student needs are being met in the classroom and that student learning is the focus.

-Yours in Education,
+Yours in education,

 Mrs. Pascale E. DeVilmé